Trauma Maths - Practical Ways to Work Through Your Trauma

 For the sake of simplicity, and to (hopefully) make the list easier to remember, I've grouped these into an acronym: MATHS.
 This list is by no means meant to be comprehensive (nor have I listed the items in order of importance) but it should at least give a place to start.
 Number one on the list is...

-ACCEPTANCE - the first step is to accept where we are.
-Resisting how we feel only puts us into an energy-sapping state of internal conflict, and actually adds to the sense of overwhelm in the long run.
+ACCEPTANCE - the first step often is to accept where we are.
+Resisting how we feel puts us into an energy-sapping state of internal conflict, and actually adds to the sense of overwhelm in the long run.
 Once we start to accept how we're feeling, we also make space for self-compassion to arise.
 So often, when the parts of us that are carrying the trauma show up, the voice that we use to speak to those parts is full of judgement and self-condemnation: ''Why are you so stupid?
 I can't believe you did that again!
-You're so pathetic!
-Why can't you ever get anything right?''
-If we recognise that those harsh voices (often inherited from the way our parents and other adults spoke to us as a child) are just trying to keep us safe, and aren't trying to ruin our lives - anymore than the anxious, wounded or traumatised parts of ourselves are - then we can begin to soften and turn towards our own suffering with an attitude of ''How can I help you?'' rather than an attitude of ''How can I make you go away?''
-This simple shift can start to bring us out of our internally polarized state and allow energy to flow again.
+Why can't you ever get it right?''
+If we recognise that those harsh voices (often inherited from the way our parents and other adults spoke to us as children) are just trying to keep us safe, and aren't trying to ruin our lives, then we can begin to soften and turn towards our own suffering with an attitude of ''How can I help you?'' rather than an attitude of ''How can I make you go away?''
+This simple shift can start to bring us out of our internally-polarized state and allow energy to flow again.

 I'm going to cheat a little at this point and add another 'S' onto the end of the list...

-In one way, the original conditions that created the trauma we now carry could be defined as an acute or on-going lack of safety.
-Probably both.
-Maybe our caregivers were absent or abusive in some way.
+In one way, the conditions that create trauma could be defined as an acute or on-going lack of safety.
+Often a mixture of both.
+Maybe our caregivers were neglectful or abusive in some way.
 We might have been bullied at school.
 Maybe we experienced some early separation from caregivers, such as being sent away to boarding school, or through the death of a parent or sibling.
 Perhaps we were involved in an accident, or a violent incident at some point in our lives.
 In every case, the threat that presented itself was sufficient for our sense of safety to be permanently compromised.
-We left that incident feeling either a little, or a lot, less safe in the world.
+The aftermath of that incident left us feeling either a little or a lot less safe in the world.